chicagozer/rtdb/README.md

 Steps for using **rtdb** are:

-1. Define a collection.
+1. Use the web interface or REST API to create a collection.
-2. Define one or more views for the collection.
+2. Create one or more views for the collection.
-3. Subscribers will register for queries via EventSource API.
+3. Subscribers will register for queries via WebSocket or Server Sent Event API.
 4. Insert new JSON documents via the REST API.
 5. Subscribers receive updates as documents are inserted.

-Use the REST API to insert documents.
+You may use the REST API to insert documents.
 An example CURL syntax to load a file *mydoc.json* would be

     curl -X POST -H 'Content-Type: application/json' -d @mydoc.json http://localhost:9001/db/collections/[col_guid]/documents